dancmc/comp90054-pacman-wiki/Value-Iteration.md

 The darkened area shows the columns whole locations for whom we want to calculate the V(s) values.
 If you notice that we also have included the column to the right of the agent.
-This has been done so that in the future, if an agent needs to move backwards if it need to, can do so easily.
+This has been done so that in the future if an agent needs to go back if it needs to, can do so easily.

 ![map1](/uploads/3be9e999c966fa309c883cc67b9ac31d/map1.png)